garaxer/naturalTwitter/README.md

 $npm run winmon

 TODO:\
+// Create HTML TODO move this to the client or to ejs to handle
+    // Or create a different page for errors or for succesful data retrieval

 Display data, most users words  in word map.
 Mix the data around so it's split by verb and noun etc.]